omer-os/my-notes/git and github/git-and-github.md

 > A local branch is a branch that only you (the local user) can see.
 It exists only on your local machine
-> the remote branch is the code that exist in a web server like github .
+> the remote branch is the code that exists in a web server like github .

 ~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~.~

-### createing a new repo in github
+### creating a new repo in github

 * first create a new folder in you device and go into it
 ```